-We also had the chance to interact with lots of different Chatfuel customers — always a treat!
-Fash and Janet, who built the Beauty Player bot, Natasha and Kyle from School of Bots, and Amanda and Dmitry from Master of Code just to name a few.
+We also had the chance to interact with lots of different Chatfuel customers—always a treat!
+We got to spend time with Fash and Janet, who built the Beauty Player bot, Natasha and Kyle from School of Bots, and Amanda and Dmitry from Master of Code, just to name a few.
 Networking in person with so many different teams sparked many thought-provoking and insightful conversations, which made F8 an even more valuable experience for us.

 This reveal was perhaps the most exciting!
 These templates will allow businesses that run Messenger ads to automatically populate industry-specific lead generation questions (or create their own).

 For example, a real estate business could utilize Facebook’s pre-set questions about budget, neighborhood, number of bedrooms, etc. Users will be taken to the questions directly from a Facebook ad, and will be able to enter their information or select their answers seamlessly, without leaving the app.
 Once they’ve done so, it’s easy to export that data to any CRM that Facebook’s native lead-ad objective supports, such as Salesforce.